 Demand is high at the moment for skilled spatial engineers, fuelled by the growth in information and communication technology, satellites for imaging and positioning, and the web and communication infrastructure for access to spatial data using smart devices.
 You will learn key skills and knowledge under experienced industry professionals, preparing you to approach real workplace challenges.

-Our professional Master of Engineering program is the first graduate program in Australia to be accredited by Engineers Australia and EUR-ACE®, enabling graduates to practice as spatial information specialists in Australia, Europe, the US, Singapore, Japan and more.
+Our professional Master of Engineering program is the first graduate program in Australia to be accredited by Engineers Australia and EUR-ACE®, which means that upon graduating you can practice as a spatial information specialist in Australia, Europe, the US, Singapore, Japan and more.

-To become a professionally accredited spatial engineer, you will complete five years of study.
+It takes five years of study to become a professionally accredited spatial engineer.
 You start with either a Bachelor of Design or a Bachelor of Science with a major in Spatial Systems.
 This is followed by a two-year Master of Engineering (Spatial).

-A longer Master of Engineering program, of up to three-years duration is available for students who have not completed the preliminary engineering subjects required in their undergraduate degree, but who meet the maths and science entry requirements.
+A three-year Master of Engineering program is available if you have not completed the required engineering subjects, but do meet the maths and science entry requirements.

-Students may also complete a specialisation in Spatial Systems, Software Engineering, Computer Science or Information Technology in their undergraduate degree, plus a two year Master of Information Technology (Spatial) to obtain work in the spatial information industry.
+You can also specialise in Spatial Systems, Software Engineering, Computer Science or Information Technology in your undergraduate degree, plus a two-year Master of Information Technology (Spatial), to obtain work in the spatial information industry.

-Research in spatial information seeks to support sustainable development and effective markets, and is focussed in the following areas:
+Your spatial information research will support sustainable development and effective markets, and may be focused in the following areas:

 - Spatially enabling government and society

 - Designing and developing SDIs